zextras/carbonio-mailbox/README.md

 3. The make sure the tag was built.
 This will deliver the RC.
 4. Finalize the work by merging the RC in the main branch.

+## Contribute to Carbonio Mailbox

+All contributions are accepted!
+Please refer to the CONTRIBUTING file (if present in this repository) for more detail on how to contribute.
+If the repository has a Code of Conduct, we kindly ask to follow that as well.

 ## License(s)